uf-mil/mil/Testing-Log.md

 # Testing log
 Below are notes recorded during NaviGator testing days at Lake Wauburg.
 They are used as a reference for resolving issues and ideas discovered during testing

+## April 9, 2018
+* Testing new cheap lenses on Seecam: images were pink/purple.
+Theory is that this is due to the sensor and lens not having an IR filter.
+* Programmers liked the field of view of the 6mm lens, but it may have been a little too narrow.
+Focal length 4-5.5 should be good.
+Be sure to buy with IR-filtered lens
+* Physical boat-mounted kill buttons spuriously reported being pressed again (more likely with movement), had to disabled again in firmware
+* PCODAR should decay objects over time.
+Every time we update the points associated with an object, we should remove older points.
+If we "should" be able to see can object and have not updated it in a while, it should be removed.
+* PCI USB extension devices did not show up, plugged directly in (no L extension) and it worked
+* Kill/Wrench lights still off, should make work again
+* Circled totems using pcodar (user called service to label color)
+* PCODAR should allow an "attributes" string for things like color, user can set w/ service
+* Ran start gate with Andy's sonar:

 ## March 18, 2018
 * GPS programs were crashing - switched output file to /dev/null, fixed problem
 * Can't write bags to external bag drive - bag drive mounted as read-only - source of GPS errors